dfki-ric/pytransform3d/doc/source/user_guide/transformation_modeling.rst

 a point :math:`_A\boldsymbol{p}` from frame :math:`A` to frame :math:`C` by multiplication :math:`_C\boldsymbol{p} = \boldsymbol{T}_{CA}\,_A\boldsymbol{p}`.

-In code this might look differently.
+This might look differently in code.
 Here we should prefer the notation `A2B` for a transformation from frame `A` to frame `B`.

 .. code-block::